 Do I need a license or special permit for a replica / imitation gun in Australia?

 It varies from State to State.
-You don’t need a license or permit in QLD for non-firing replica / imitation pistols and most replica / imitation rifles (none will be required for full auto replicas / imitations post Feb 2021) and none for any imitation / replica guns in WA, but check here for other States and be sure that you have the right approvals, as other States do require permits / licenses.
+You don’t need a license or permit in QLD or WA for any non-firing replica / imitation weapons (including replica pistols, replica rifles, and replica machine guns) but check here for other States and be sure that you have the right approvals, as other States do require exemptions, permits / licenses.

 Can a Denix replica / imitation gun be made to fire live ammunition?